A lot of it.

 You need laughter to keep the energy level up.
 And raunchy, totally appalling material sparks that.
 If you’re loose and having fun you’re more apt to come up with that great line that will get in the script.
 Even the California courts agreed when a disgruntled writers assistant tried to sue the staff of FRIENDS for sexual harassment.
 She lost.
 Courtney Cox vagina jokes won.

 The tone of sitcom writers room differ depending on the showrunner and staff.
-Our first staff job, as I mentioned yesterday, was on THE TONY RANDALL SHOW run by Tom Patchett & Jay Tarses.
+Our first staff job, as I mentioned at one time, was on THE TONY RANDALL SHOW run by Tom Patchett & Jay Tarses.
 I’ve never been to a comedy club where I laughed even half as much as I did during any one rewrite night on that show.
 Don’t tell anybody but I would hope for bad runthroughs so the rewrite nights were longer.
 I was young, single, had nowhere else to go, and they had Almond Joy minis.

 As a showrunner I prefer a raucous room.
 And I like good laughers.
 But that isn’t to say you have to have a boisterous atmosphere to write funny scripts.
 The quietest, most subdued room I’ve ever been in was FRASIER.
 It was like rewriting in a library.
 And yet look at the results.
 Pure magic.
 But there were long periods of silence.
 If there was a Daphne joke that didn’t work we could be there for an hour.